keremnymn/paper-grading/README.md

 I uploaded AI models to Kaggle, [please find them here](https://www.kaggle.com/datasets/keremnayman/paper-grading-computer-vision-models).
 After downloading, move the content to `src/paper_grading/modeller`.

 Unfortunately I won't provide my dataset for the models, so if you want to continue using them, you need to collect your own data and write your own training script.
-If you want, you can create an issua and I can try to help.
+If you want, you can create an issue and I can try to help.

 ## Prerequisites
 * AWS S3 Bucket